spicecoder/CoNeCo-2026/Intention_Space_CPUX_Reference_Manual.md

 - Each Signal has unique hash (Signal Hash / IS#)
 - Design-time Signal must match runtime Signal structure
 - Runtime responses may differ from design-time responses
+- ** an intention can pickup - the same signal at various hops.
 **Signal Hash Registry (SHR)**:
 - Maps Intention phrases to hash values
 - Example: `'I_login': 0x0001`, `'I_auth': 0x0002`